 Your Total Balance Can Increase

-It is possible for student loans to be negatively amortized under income-driven repayment plans.
-Negative amortization occurs when the loan payments you are making are less than the new interest that accrues that month.
+Student loans can be negatively amortized under income-driven repayment plans.
+Negative amortization occurs when your loan payments are less than the new interest accrues that month.
 This causes the loan balance to increase.

 You’ll Pay Taxes on Forgiven Debt